 We follow the Care Programme Approach and provide an outcome focused care pathway detailing the person’s needs, positive goals and expected recovery time.
 This ensures that people are supported to develop their skills and move on to greater independence.

 The specialist therapeutic team support service users through the transition of moving in to the hospital and provide ongoing assessment, intervention and support where required.
-The team includes a Responsible Clinician, GP, Named Nurse, Psychology Support Assistant, Speech and Language Therapy Assistant and Occupational Therapy Assistant.
+The team includes a Responsible Clinician, GP, Named Nurse, Assistant Psychologist , Speech and Language Therapist and Occupational Therapist.
 Our experienced staff receive a comprehensive training package including an eight-week induction, ongoing mandatory training plus advanced training, to promote the empowerment and rehabilitation of our service users.

 Support is focused on interventions to support the service users’ communication, self-help skills, choice making and emotional coping skills.
 The service users are able to express their emotions and learn new coping mechanisms in a non-judgemental environment.
 Support from staff and the specialist therapeutic team enhances the service users’ insight into their mental health needs, helping to promote positive behaviours and reduce incidents of behaviour that challenges.